transloadit/jquery-sdk/README.md

 <span class="label label-danger">Important</span> Your file input fields must each have a proper <code>name</code> attribute for our jQuery SDK to work properly.

+### Releases

+We have three *magic* releases:

+ - <code>jquery.transloadit-latest.js</code>
+   This is always the latest version of any major release and is **the recommended version to use**.
+We will make sure not to break backwards compatibility even between major versions.
+This version is safe to use. [https://assets.transloadit.com/js/jquery.transloadit-latest.js](https://assets.transloadit.com/js/jquery.transloadit-latest.js)

+ - <code>jquery.transloadit-v3-latest.js</code>
+   This is always the latest version of the v3 branch: [https://assets.transloadit.com/js/jquery.transloadit-v3-latest.js](https://assets.transloadit.com/js/jquery.transloadit-v3-latest.js)

+ - <code>jquery.transloadit2-v2-latest.js</code>
+   This is always the latest version of the v2 branch: [https://assets.transloadit.com/js/jquery.transloadit2-v2-latest.js](https://assets.transloadit.com/js/jquery.transloadit2-v2-latest.js)

 ### Include drag and drop